Charter schools tapping into private dollars

 Georganna Meyer, chief economist for the Arizona Department of Revenue, said the law does not prohibit charter schools from creating private kindergarten programs, even for half the day, to take advantage of private-school tax-credit donations.

 The law does suggest a school must charge tuition in order for its students to receive tax-credit money from a tuition group.
-The reason is the law defines tuition organizations as non-profits that give or tuition grants to students.
+The reason is the law defines tuition organizations as non-profits that give scholarships or tuition grants to students.

 "I struggle with this," Meyer said, "but when they tell me this is for kindergarten and they charge tuition, then I don't see any way I can say that doesn't work."